andrerip/employee-maintenance/README.md

 ![Entity Diagram](./docs/entity-diagram.png)

-# Getting Set Up
+# Pre-requisites

 The exercise requires [Node.js 16.14 or later](https://nodejs.org/en/) to be installed.
 I recommend using the LTS version.

-1. Start by creating a local repository for this folder.
+> Start by creating a local repository for this folder.

+# DEV

+## Getting Set Up

 1. In the repo root directory, open a terminal and run `npm install` to gather all dependencies.

-1. Next, on the terminal, `npm run seed` will seed the local SQLite database. **Warning: This will drop the database if it exists**.
+1. Next, on the terminal, `npm run seed-dev` will seed the local SQLite database with all tables populated with some tests. **Warning: This will drop the database if it exists**.
 The database lives in a local file `database.sqlite3`.

-# Dev tasks

-## How to start the api(backend) and server(front) on Dev

 1. Open a terminal and run `npm run start-dev-api` which should start the api.
 Leave it running.